 There are a few factors to look at when deciding if an influencer has a real engaged following:

-- See if their likes and comments to following ratio makes sense.
+- See if their likes and comments to the following ratio make sense.

 - Note whether the comments left on their posts are meaningful or not.